woland7/microservices-synchronizer-config/README.md

 Jmeter-docker https://github.com/woland7/jmeter-docker keeps the code for a JMeter container image along with scripts to run tests for TestEtcdWatcher.

 ### TestEtcdWatcher
 TestEtcdWatcher https://github.com/woland7/TestEtcdWatcher is a web application to set up a case study in order to evaluate if *Synchronizer* works as expected.
+It could be changed as one sees fit.

 ## How To